-Partners: ASLB (JM Urbani - R. Ramkissoon) - Liège Airport
+Partners: ASLB (JM Urbani - R. Ramkissoon) - Liege Airport

 This virtual environment is progressively connected to the real one through classical information systems but also thanks to new IoT sensors.
 When a plane lands at Liège Airport, it also lands in our virtual digital copy!
 Our system allows the stakeholders to know exactly what happens everywhere at any time.
 They can visit the airport as if they were in the real one (but with less restrictions).
 Not only now.
 You can also go back in the past...or (soon) in the short term future (thanks to machine learning)!
-It will allow you to better understand all the processes and to see it in a (nearly) real way; in 3D (in addition to more conventional 2D dashboards)!
-If you wonder what happened at a specific time in the past, you can go and watch.

 The next step is under developement by PhD and Master students: the design of new process models.
 The goal is to activate alerts immediately if the virtual environment detects something unusual in the real one.
 Some corrective procedures may even be suggested to the operators to ease and speed up their work.

-Liege Airport Academy: Training operators
+Partners: Liege Airport

 Partners: Liège Airport

 We have designed an automatic and interactive mathematical model (Operations Research) providing solutions for the optimal loading of merchandise intended for transport by air.
 By taking into account a large range of constraints related to the industry it promises to save a lot of time and result in less fuel being used.
 The model is interesting both from an economic and ecological point of view.
-More about this research (first work)

 Awards: